Detained and Denied: Healthcare Access in Immigration Detention,

 Technical Assistance Partnership for Child and Family Mental Health, January, 2008, 116 pp.

 this Guide, the Child, Adolescent and Family Branch of the Center for Mental Health Services (SAMHSA) noted that the mental

 health field "has changed little" since the 1989 release of Towards a Culturally Competent System of Care,

-Based on research conducted at 60 hospitals in the United States, this report recommends a common
+Based on research conducted at 60 hospitals in the United States, this report recommends

-planning must be on-going and that solutions must be tailored to the needs and circumstances of individual hospitals.
+argues that planning must be on-going and that solutions must be tailored to the needs and circumstances of individual hospitals.

-Serving Patients with Limited English Proficiency: Results of a Community Health
+Serving Patients with Limited English Proficiency: Results of a Community Health Center

-Association of Community Health Centers (NACHC), June 16, 2008, 19 pp.
+Health Centers (NACHC), June 16, 2008, 19 pp.

 health centers in the United States, NACHC undertook a survey of its membership to determine the extent to which limited English

 proficient patients are served by local centers and the range of techniques used to bridge the language gap.
 Among other things,

 the report found that one in every three patients seen in local centers is LEP, and that 74% of centers use bilingual

 nonclinical staff, 59% use bilingual clinical staff, 47% use staff interpreters, 27% use telephonic and/or video services,

 and 15% use external language agencies.